Relapse (Eminem album): Eminem's thoughts on the album

-On his following album Recovery (2010), Eminem made reference to Relapse and criticizes it in the second verse of the song "Not Afraid": "In fact, let's be honest/That last Relapse CD was 'ehh'/ Perhaps I ran them accents into the ground/ Relax, I ain't going back to that now".
-He also referenced it in the song "Talkin' 2 Myself" saying he was still getting the pills out of his system at that point which led to its subpar status.
+Given its status as one of Eminem's more polarizing albums, the rapper has offered his own reflections on the record over a number of years since its release.
+For a significant period of time following Relapse, Eminem's opinion appeared to be a distinctly negative one.
+On his following album Recovery (2010), he criticised Relapse in the second verse of the song "Not Afraid": "In fact, let's be honest/That last Relapse CD was 'ehh'/ Perhaps I ran them accents into the ground/ Relax, I ain't going back to that now".
+Furthermore, in the song "Talkin' 2 Myself", Eminem states that he was deep in the process of getting clean from his drug addiction when he produced the album, claiming this heavily contributed to its subpar status.

-He slowed down his feelings about the album after that saying "I don't hate Relapse.
-I don't hate it at all, but when I'm looking back at an album I do have a tendency, and especially with that album, to run things into the ground.
+While denying his apparent dislike for the album in 2011, Eminem did not rank the project among his best work: "I don't hate Relapse.
+I don't hate it at all, but when I'm looking back.. especially with that album, (I have a tendency) to run things into the ground.
 That was one of those instances where I got in a zone, like, "Yo I just want to be this demented serial killer on this album.
 And part of that was a growing process to get to Recovery, working through those steps, relearning how to rap, and relearning where I need to be at."
-He reiterates this statement during his 2013 Q&A with Rolling Stone saying "I don't hate the record.
+He reiterated this sentiment during a 2013 Q&A with Rolling Stone: "I don't hate the record.
 I want to rap and be able to always try to do my best lyrically, but at the same time find the right balance between that and making the right songs.
-And you know, I don't know if I necessarily found that balance yet, because I was just getting sober and just kind of finding my feet again and so there was a lot of songs that were just like "Ha ha this is funny!"
-You know, walking around and joking around with your friends and shit and it ends up on the record and you're laughing about it.
-Because when I got sober it was like – I've said this before – but it just was like "Oh shit!
-I can think straight again!"
-So I don't know if that record was particularly my best work as far as songs, writing songs that felt like something, that brought some kind of emotion.
-I ran accents into the grounds.
-I got stuck on that kind of serial killer, crazy vibe and just kind of went with it.
+And you know, I don't know if I necessarily found that balance yet, because I was just getting sober and just kind of finding my feet again...
+I don't know if that record was particularly my best work as far as... writing songs that felt like something, that brought some kind of emotions...
+I got stuck on that kind of serial killer, crazy vibe and just kind of went with it."